Kieran McKenna

-Kieran McKenna (born 14 May 1986) is a Northern Irish professional football manager and former player, who currently manages EFL Championship club Ipswich Town.
+Kieran McKenna (born 14 May 1986) is a professional football manager and former player who was most recently the manager of club Ipswich Town.

 Born in England, McKenna was raised in Northern Ireland and played youth football for Enniskillen Town United and Ballinamallard United before joining Tottenham Hotspur in 2002, and had represented Northern Ireland at youth level before a hip injury curtailed his playing career.

 After studying sports science at Loughborough University, McKenna coached Tottenham Hotspur and Manchester United at under-18 level, and also worked as a first-team coach and assistant manager at Manchester United before being appointed as manager of Ipswich Town in 2021.

 Early life

-McKenna was born in London, and was raised in the Northern Ireland county of Fermanagh.
+McKenna was born in London, and was raised in the Northern Irish county of Fermanagh.

 Playing career

 McKenna began his footballing career as a youth team player at Northern Irish sides Enniskillen Town United and Ballinamallard United.
 He joined Tottenham Hotspur as a youth player in 2002, after signing a scholarship contract with Spurs.

 McKenna represented Northern Ireland at both under-19 and under-21 level.
 He was made captain of Northern Ireland's under-19s side at the 2005 UEFA European Under-19 Championship by coach Mal Donaghy.
 In 2009, at the age of 22, McKenna retired from playing due to an ongoing hip injury which prevented him from making a senior first-team appearance for Tottenham.